A Classification of Modular Functors via Factorization Homology: Connected cyclic framed -algebras and their associated extensions of the surface operad

 In Definition~\ref{deflambdaequiv} we single out the admissible extensions of $\Surf$ that we will be interested in.
 This leads to the obvious question whether the extension $\SurfA$ from Theorem~\ref{thmdefsurfa} fits into this framework.
-This is answered affirmatively in the next result.
+Let us first verify the insertion of vacua property: